mastercraft09/PlaceAnywhere/README.md

 ---

 PlaceAnywhere is a Bukkit/Paper plugin that allows authorized players to place plants, flowers, decorations, and other "restricted" blocks on any surface, ignoring Minecraft's vanilla placement rules.
-For example, you can place a flower on a wooden plank, a mushroom under direct light, or coral outside of water.

 ---